 Water glides into San Francisco from high in the Sierra mountains of Hetch Hetchy.
 Easily providing the most necessary component for living in a civilized condition.
 Young people of San Francisco get a peek at how this all works in a recent journey up the mountain.

 Musician Earle Davis talks about his coast to coast musical experiences in the early days of the jazz vanguard with the Majic Spirit Band; and, among other compositions, plays his "Funk for Monk".
-On Fillmore, he reminds us of how it once was in another era of Bop.
+On Fillmore, he reminds us of how it once was in a different era of "Bop".

 One man's version of a 75 year period of time.